kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 <a href="https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#time-v1-meta"><code>k8s.io/apimachinery/pkg/apis/meta/v1.Time</code></a>
 </td>
 <td>
-   <p>requeueAt records the time when a workload is requeued.
+   <p>requeueAt records the time when a workload will be re-queued.
 When a deactivated (<code>.spec.activate</code>=<code>false</code>) workload is reactivated (<code>.spec.activate</code>=<code>true</code>), this time would be reset to null.</p>
 </td>